Luís da Cunha

-D. Luís da Cunha ([luˈiʒ ðɐ ˈkuɲɐ]; 25 January 1662 in Lisbon – 9 October 1749 in Paris) was a Portuguese diplomat who served under D. João V of Portugal as part of His Most Faithful Majesty's Council.
+D. Luís da Cunha ([luˈiʒ ðɐ ˈkuɲɐ]; 25 January 1662 – 9 October 1749) was a Portuguese diplomat who served under King John V of Portugal as part of His Most Faithful Majesty's Council.
 He was also Judge of the Royal Household, Envoy Extraordinary of Portuguese Cortes to London, Madrid and Paris, and Minister Plenipotentiary to the Congress of Utrecht, as well as part of the Portuguese Royal Academy of History.

-D. Luis da Cunha was considered an "Estrangeirado", a Portuguese that has been influenced greatly by foreign ideas.
+D. Luis da Cunha was considered an estrangeirado, a Portuguese that has been influenced greatly by foreign ideas.
 He was a critic of the Inquisition and the persecution of New Christians.

 Early life

-D. Luís da Cunha was born on 25 January 1662, in Lisbon, to D. António Álvares da Cunha, 18th Lord of Tábua, head of the House of Cunha and a member of the Forty Conspirators, and Maria Manoel de Vilhena, daughter of Cristóvão Manoel de Vilhena.
+D. Luís da Cunha was born on 23 January 1662, in Lisbon, to D. António Álvares da Cunha, Lord of Tábua, head of the House of Cunha and a member of the Forty Conspirators, and Maria Manuel de Vilhena, of the family of the Counts of Vila Flor.

+During his childhood, he lived in the Palace of the Counts of Cunha, in the Bairro Alto neighborhood, which was the headquarters of the Academia dos Generosos, founded by his father, where intellectual and influential people met.

 He studied law at the University of Coimbra, after which he was appointed as Judge to the Relation of Porto, and later to Royal Household the Lisbon.

 Career

-In 1696, he was appointed envoy extraordinary to London, where he participated in important negotiations related to the Portuguese intervention in the War of Spanish Succession, the most complex political event of the time.
+In 1696, he was appointed envoy extraordinary to London, where he participated in important negotiations related to the Portuguese intervention in the War of the Spanish Succession, the most complex political event of the time.
 In 1712, along with the Count of Tarouca, he represented Portuguese interests in the Congress of Utrecht.
+By April 1712, da Cunha had left his post.

-After the signing of the Treaty of Utecht, 1715, he returned to London as envoy extraordinary, by request of the newly crowned King George I of Great Britain.
+After the signing of the Treaty of Utrecht, 1715, he returned to London as envoy extraordinary, by request of the newly crowned King George I of Great Britain.
+By 1719, da Cunha had left his post once again.

 Then he was sent to Madrid, then ruled by Giulio Alberoni, with whom he had several disputes.

 Subsequently, he was appointed Minister Plenipotentiary to the Congress of Cambray, which ended up not taking place.
 Cunha remained in Paris, where he was forced to retire due to a disagreement with Ambassador Livry, envoy of France to Lisbon.
 Cunha went to Brussels, where he reached an agreement with the Marquis of Fenelon, French minister to The Hague, and returned to Paris, where he remained as envoy extraordinary of Portugal to the French court, until his death.